ravitripathi/ravitripathi.github.io/_posts/2023-07-23-Analyzing-ipa-Files-Threads-App.md

 tags: [iOS, IPA, frameworks]
 ---

-Sometime back, there was a thread on twitter about how some iOS apps ended up leaking API keys via `Info.plist` files present in the app bundle.
+Sometime back, there was a thread on Twitter about how some iOS apps ended up leaking API keys via `Info.plist` files present in the app bundle.
 [Link](https://twitter.com/RhoTau/status/1647209380826451968?s=20)

 ![Tweet](/assets/postAssets/TweetScreenshot.png)

-Due the nature of how apps are delivered on the App Store, and how in a vast majority of workflows, developers never need interact with the generated `.ipa` files for their projects, the structure of the compiled app is not very well known nowadays.
+Due to the nature of how apps are delivered on the App Store, and how in a vast majority of workflows, developers never need to interact with the generated `.ipa` files for their projects, the structure of the compiled app is not very well-known nowadays.
 So, I decided to try out exploring and documenting the structure of the newest popular app - Instagram's Threads App.

 ## Acquiring Threads' `.ipa`

 This is a surprisingly convoluted process.
-Unlike Android's `.apk` files, distribution and availability of `ipa` files is not exceedingly common, as unsigned `.ipa` files can not be installed on devices, and you can not simply copy over `ipa` from an physical device.
+Unlike Android's `.apk` files, the distribution of `ipa` files is not exceedingly common, as unsigned `.ipa` files can not be installed on devices, and you can not simply copy over `ipa` from a physical device.
 Local backups for iOS devices made by macOS do contain the installed applications.
 However, the backups are encrypted.

-Luckily, apple provides APIs for interacting with the App Store.
-[Majd Alfhaily's](https://github.com/majd) [ipatool](https://github.com/majd/ipatool) allows users to search and download ipa files from App Store, after authenticating with their Apple IDs.
+Luckily, Apple provides APIs for interacting with the App Store.
+[Majd Alfhaily's](https://github.com/majd) [ipatool](https://github.com/majd/ipatool) allows users to search and download ipa files from App Store, after authenticating with their Apple ID.

-After authenticating with `ipatool auth login --email <APP_STORE_EMAIL>`, I searched for the Threads app, in order to obtain it's bundle ID:
+After authenticating with `ipatool auth login --email <APP_STORE_EMAIL>`, I searched for the Threads app, in order to obtain its bundle ID:

 ![ipatool search output](/assets/postAssets/threadsoutput.png)